 If you want to stay here I recommend Montalbano Hotel where you can also enjoy the spa.
 This is the ideal place if you are looking for relaxation.
 A very nice place to go for dinner, in the evening, is La Sciarbonata.

 Savoca and The Godfather saga

 Last but not least, here is Savoca, the cinematographic village in Sicily.
 It was the background of the Corleone saga.
 So it is certainly the place for film buffs.
-Taste a good granita with the traditional local sweet, a biscuit called zuccarata, at Bar Vitelli.
-Here they shot some scenes from the film The Godfather.
+Taste a good granita with the traditional local sweet, a biscuit called zuccarata, at Bar Vitelli, where some scenes from the film The Godfather were shot.

 As you can see, each village in Sicily has something different to offer.
 This is only the beginning!
 I will talk you about other lovely villages in Sicily you cannot miss.
 Choose your favourite one and plan your trip!